samuelwb/cancer-evolution/RnaSeqSingleCellCopyNumber/README.md

 	normal cell (such as HMEC) expression data, which is added on as additional columns, for normalization.

-* **b_SingleCellCna.sh**: Infers the copy number of each single-cell using 101-gene window expression averages.
+* **b_SingleCellCna.sh**: Infers the copy number of each single cell using 101-gene window expression averages.

 * **c_RemoveNormal.sh**: Removes normal cells used for normalization from the previous step's output.